Did someone say Brazilian Storm?

-She was vocal about her struggle for sponsorship and how global surf brands opted for beauty over skill in many cases and despite her consistent top 5 finishes she eventually had to stop competing due to a lack of a major sponsor.
+She was vocal about her struggle for sponsorship and how global surf brands often opted for beauty over skill.

 *Interesting fact – You always know when Filipe’s in the ocean because of Ricardo’s distinctive whistle that he uses to help his son identify incoming sets and get his positioning right in the line-up.

-I watched this play out on the webcam and it felt like everyone played catch-up to Toledo the whole event, I can still remember the sprayed underside of his board he did so many airs!
+I watched this play out on the webcam, and it felt like everyone played catch-up to Toledo the whole event; I can still remember the sprayed underside of his board there were so many airs!

 Since then, he has become one of the most dominant surfers on the WSL Championship Tour, winning multiple events and finishing in the top 5 of the rankings for the past five years.

 This hard work all played off in 2022 when Filipe earned himself the golden jersey and secured his spot in the surfing hall of fame with a coveted world title.